 Since this is a biking hydration pack, it’s expected that there will be a dedicated spot for your helmet.
 And there is one, in the form of the hooks on the outside of the pack.
 You just attach the helmet to them and that’s it!

 The carry hooks for the helmet don’t take away from the internal capacity of the backpack, and I really appreciate that.
 However, when you actually attach the helmet, you can’t access the front stash pocket as easily.
 But, you can take out your hoodie or jacket without too much fuss, so it’s not that big a deal.

 Better safe than sorry, right?
 This is why you should always have some tools handy – in case you ever need to repair your bike on the spot.
 And if you do often carry those with you, then you are going to love the tool roll that’s included in this backpack.

 It allows you to organize all of your necessary tools, and then roll them up and put them in their own pocket.
 And when you need to use them, not only can you access the tool roll easily, but you will also have a good overview of where exactly all your tools are.
 And I think that’s a lot better than rummaging through your pack just to find a hex key.

 The HAWG features two waist pockets, one on each side of the hipbelt.
 They are pretty small, and they are great for any stuff you want to have handy at all times.

 They won’t fit a larger smartphone, but they can fit a snack, GPS or some spare cash.
 Pretty much anything you would regularly carry in your pants’ pockets.

-The front most compartment of the pack, which is attached to its body with compression straps, acts like a quick-stash compartment.
-It’s great for holding spare layers of clothing, especially because the compression straps allow to you to tighten or loosen it as much as you need.
+The front-most compartment of the pack, which is attached to its body with compression straps, acts like a quick-stash compartment.
+It’s great for holding spare layers of clothing, especially because the compression straps allow you to tighten or loosen it as much as you need.